nodogsplash/nodogsplash/docs/source/compile.rst

 OpenWrt
 *******

-To compile nodogsplash please ues the package definiton from the feeds package.
+To compile nodogsplash please use the package definiton from the feeds package.

 .. code::